Home Theater Projectors

 From a practical standpoint, complimenting home theater projectors, there are home entertainment projectors, and all-in-one projectors.

-Today’s home theater projectors start at under $800 dollars for 720p resolution, and under $900 for 1080p projectors.
-Just three years ago one could not buy 1080p home theater projectors for much under $2000.
+Today’s home theater projectors start at around $500 dollars for 720p resolution, and as low as $700 for 1080p projectors.
+Just four years ago one could not buy 1080p home theater projectors for much under $2000.
+Note please that the least expensive of these are “crossover” projectors, their design based as a business portable.
+None the less many of them can do an admirable job for the amount spent.

 An image from the Epson Home Cinema 8350, a popular, low-cost LCD projector.